wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-plan-meeeting-deployment/includes/3-meetings-conferencing-deployment-decisions.md

 - User has `CsTeamsMeetingPolicy -AllowCloudRecording` set to `true` in order to record meetings and group calls.
 - User has `CsTeamsCallingPolicy -AllowCloudRecordingForCalls`  set to true in order to record 1:1 calls.
 - User is not an anonymous, guest, or federated user in the meeting.
-- To enable transcription for a user's meeting, the Teams meeting policy they're assigned to must have the **-AllowTranscription** setting set to true.
+- To enable transcription for a user's meeting, the Teams meeting policy they're assigned to must have the `-AllowTranscription` setting set to `true`.

 ## Learn more